vishant-nambiar/dirdiff/README2.md

 -----------------------------------------------------------------

-**Note**: The following is documentation for dirdiff as an executable **script**, which is the file `script` in the repo.
+**Note**: The following is documentation for dirdiff as a **CLI** or executable **script**, which is the file `script` in the repo.
 If you want to know about the python package, go to [README](https://github.com/vishant-nambiar/dirdiff)

-A python script to diff and patch directories.
+A python CLI to diff and patch directories.
 It's similar to the diff and patch tools in \*nix command lines, but for **directories**.
 I wrote it because I couldn't find a simple hassle free tool to store the differences between two directories that can be used as instructions to convert one directory to another.

 ## How it works